 When you decide to take your rifle shooting to the next level and improve your accuracy and precision, whether just for your own pleasure, to compete in precision rifle shooting matches or just to increase your hunting accuracy, there comes a time where you will need to do rifle load development.

 What is load development?
 Load development is when you get the variables in a loaded cartridge to a specific set of specifications to match your rifle the best.
-Every single rifle, whether it is a factory rifle with factory barrel and chamber, or custom rifle with custom reamed chamber and barrel, shoots differently that another.
+Every single rifle, whether it is a factory rifle with factory barrel and chamber, or custom rifle with custom reamed chamber and barrel, shoots differently than another.
 So although most factory ammunition will shoot sufficiently well out of most rifles, it is only when you start focusing on shooting sub-MOA or sub half-MOA regularly, that you will notice that generally factory ammunition does not deliver the precision you require, and load development becomes necessary.

 Yes you can pay someone else to do load development for you, but not only will it work out cheaper to do it yourself in the long run, you also learn so much about the dynamics of rifle shooting, cartridge composition, bullet propulsion and bullet ballistics, during the load development and reloading process that it automatically improves your precision shooting, and concept application.
 Would you really want to give away that improvement opportunity to in your quest for precision and accuracy?